lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 ![Key Manager KMAC Interface Block Diagram](keymgr_kmac_if_diagram.svg)

-The KMAC interafce works on a simple `valid / ready` protocol.
+The KMAC interface works on a simple `valid / ready` protocol.
 When there is data to send, the KMAC interface sends out a `valid` and keeps it active.
 When the destination accepts the transaction, the `ready` is asserted.
 Note just like with any bus interface, the `ready` may already be asserted when `valid` asserts, or it may assert some time later, there are no restrictions.
-Since the data to be sent is always pre-buffered in key manager, the valid once asserts, never de-asserts until the entire transaction is complete.
+Since the data to be sent is always pre-buffered in key manager, the valid, once asserted, does not de-assert until the entire transaction is complete.

 The data interface itself is 64b wide.
 However, there may not always be 64b multiple aligned data to be sent.